-6 A. Yes.
-The EPA has already made modifications to the federal CCR Rule and is 7 contemplating additional changes, which would make closure by removal even more appealing.
-For example, EPA is contemplating regulations for inactive surface 8 9 impoundments at power plant facilities that ceased operation prior to the 2015 effective date of the CCR Rule, pursuant to a court ruling from the DC Circuit Court of Appeals.6 10 11 As part of this "legacy" coal ash rulemaking, EPA is also "considering proposing corrective 12 action requirements for all CCR contamination (regardless of how or when that CCR was placed) on site of a regulated facility."7 If adopted, this could include additional corrective 13 14 action requirements for "legacy" coal ash landfill areas, including those areas that Duke 15 refers to as "historic coal ash management units."
-Both generally, as well as specifically to 16 CCR, federal environmental regulations have become more stringent across time.
-In my 17 opinion, this trend is highly likely to continue in the future, including for coal ash, again 18 which would make closure by removal even more appealing from a cost standpoint so 19 ratepayers do not have to pay for an ineffective cleanup solution once, just to pay again 20 later for an effective cleanup solution.
+Yes.
+The EPA has already made modifications to the federal CCR Rule and has proposed additional changes.
+For example, EPA has proposed regulations for inactive surface impoundments at power plant facilities that ceased operation prior to the 2015 effective date of the CCR Rule, pursuant to a court ruling from the DC Circuit Court of Appeals.6 In addition to extending federal regulatory requirements to apply to these so-called "legacy" coal ash impoundments, EPA is also proposing to regulate "CCR Management Units" or "CCRMUs," which include "non-containerized accumulation[s] of CCR . . . include[ing] inactive CCR landfills and CCR units that closed prior to" the 2015 effective date of the CCR Rule, provided that these CCRMUs are located at "active or inactive facilities with one or more CCR units."
+EPA anticipates taking final action on this proposed rule by April 2024.8 If adopted as proposed, this new EPA rule would include "requirements for groundwater monitoring, corrective action, closure, post-closure care, and recording and recordkeeping" for these "legacy" coal ash landfill areas, including areas at Duke facilities that Duke refers to as "historic coal ash management units."
+To the extent any component of the Coal Ash Compliance Project would fail to comply with Legacy CCR Rule if adopted, Duke should not be granted approval in this proceeding for such components, as it could result in duplicative costs being passed on to ratepayers.

+Both generally, as well as specifically to CCR, federal environmental regulations have become more stringent across time.
+In my opinion, this trend is highly likely to continue in the future, including for coal ash, again which would make closure by removal even more appealing from a cost standpoint so ratepayers do not have to pay for an ineffective cleanup solution once, just to pay again later for an effective cleanup solution.

-6 85 Federal Register 65015 (October 14, 2020).
+6 88 Federal Register 31,982 (May 18, 2023).